-In Bougainville, the desire for independence is in full bloom: on the 250.000-inhabitant Melanesian island, which, like the colorful climbing plant, was named after the French circumnavigator Louis Antoine de Bougainville, almost 2019 percent of the voters voted for independence in a referendum at the end of 98 decided by Papua New Guinea.
+The desire for independence is in full bloom in Bougainville: on the Melanesian island with its 250.000 inhabitants, which, like the colorful climbing plant, was named after the French circumnavigator Louis Antoine de Bougainville, almost 2019 percent of voters voted for independence in a referendum at the end of 98 decided by Papua New Guinea.
 This could make Bougainville the newest member of the Independent States Club.

-The stumbling block was made of copper: Bougainville and the Papua New Guinea government fought for decades over the distribution of profits from the Panguna mine in central Bougainville, formerly the second largest copper mine in the world and the main source of income for Papua New Guinea - a conflict that it has in comparable form in South Sudan or in the 1960s in Congolese Katanga and in Nigerian Biafra.
-As in those fateful constellations, tensions in Bougainville grew into a brutal civil war that claimed almost 20.000 victims in ten years - ten percent of Bougainville's population.
-A ceasefire and negotiations lasting several years finally resulted in a peace agreement in 2001, which essentially provided for a referendum on independence between 2015 and 2020.
+The stumbling block was made of copper: Bougainville and the government of Papua New Guinea fought for decades over the distribution of the profits from the Panguna mine in central Bougainville, formerly the second largest copper mine in the world and the main source of income for Papua New Guinea - a conflict it did in a comparable form in South Sudan or in the 1960s in Katanga in the Congo and in Biafra in Nigeria.
+As in those fateful constellations, tensions in Bougainville grew into a brutal civil war that claimed almost 20.000 victims - ten percent of the population of Bougainville - in ten years.
+A ceasefire and multi-year negotiations finally culminated in a peace agreement in 2001, the core of which was an independence referendum between 2015 and 2020.

 The clear result of the referendum is not enough for independence, the final word is with the Papua New Guinea parliament.
 Border, trade, diplomacy and security are currently being discussed and negotiations could take years.
 Volker Böge, a conflict researcher at the University of Queensland in Brisbane, Australia and a proven connoisseur of Bougainville, expects independence to ultimately come.
 It is doubtful, however, whether this is such a good idea, particularly economically, because Bougainville is heavily dependent on the funds of the central government.
 For the people of Bougainville, this is currently irrelevant: “The Bougainvilleans argue that we lost 20.000 lives in this war and paid for our independence with blood.
 Rational considerations such as economy do not play a role at first, ”says Böge.

-Even if it is not always easy to understand rationally: 60 independence movements worldwide are currently campaigning for state independence - from Abkhazia to Northern Cyprus.
-The main goal is to have a full seat in the General Assembly of the United Nations.
-Membership is not so much a condition of statehood, but more of a seal of approval - Switzerland, for example, only joined the United Nations in 2002.
+Even if it is not always easy to understand rationally: around the world, 60 independence movements are currently campaigning for state independence - from Abkhazia to Northern Cyprus.
+The main goal is a full seat in the General Assembly of the United Nations.
+Membership is not so much to be understood as a condition for statehood, but more as a kind of seal of approval - Switzerland, for example, only joined the United Nations in 2002.

-The way there is a rocky one for independence movements.
-At least nine of the 15 Security Council members must agree to independence, and none of the five permanent members may veto.
-The biggest hurdle, however, is whether the state from which the secession is being sought raises or lowers the thumb - the Security Council generally adheres to this decision.
+In any case, the road to get there is rocky for independence movements.
+At least nine of the 15 Security Council members must consent to independence, and none of the five permanent members can veto.
+The biggest hurdle, however, is the question of whether the state from which the secession is sought is raising or lowering its thumb - the Security Council generally adheres to this decision.

 The youngest members of the United Nations are South Sudan (2011), Montenegro (2006) and East Timor (2002).
 What unites the three and also applies to Bougainville: Independence was preceded by armed conflicts - in the case of Montenegro not immediately, but the Yugoslav Wars were decisive for statehood.
 Even though the big countries and organizations always recommend independence movements to renounce violence, good behavior often remains unrewarded: the largely peaceful and stable Somaliland, for example, is not recognized by any state.
 South Sudan, on the other hand, has achieved international recognition, even though international law and human rights were seriously violated during the civil war.